iconify/iconify/plugins/tailwind/README.md

 -   `prefix` is class name prefix.
 Default value is `icon`.
 Make sure there is no `-` at the end: it is added in classes, but not in plugin parameter.
 -   `overrideOnly`: set to `true` to generate rules that override only icon data.
 See below.
+-   `scale`: sets the default icon height/width value.
+Can be set to 0 which removes the default height/width.
+Default is 1 (1em).
 -   `files`: list of custom files for icon sets.
 Key is icon set prefix, value is location of `.json` file with icon set in IconifyJSON format.
 -   `iconSet`: list of custom icon sets.
 Key is prefix, value is either icon set data in `IconifyJSON` format or a synchronous callback that returns `IconifyJSON` data.